Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ### Retrieve a Configuration Setting

-Retrieve a previously stored Configuration Setting by calling getConfigurationSetting.
+Retrieve a previously stored configuration setting by calling `getConfigurationSetting`.
 ```Java
 ConfigurationSetting setting = client.setConfigurationSetting("some_key", "some_label", "some_value");
 ConfigurationSetting retrievedSetting = client.getConfigurationSetting("some_key", "some_label");
 ```
-For coditional request,
+For conditional request,
 ```Java
 Response<ConfigurationSetting> settingResponse = client.getConfigurationSettingWithResponse(setting, null, true, Context.NONE);
 ```

 ### Update an existing Configuration Setting

-Update an existing Configuration Setting by calling setConfigurationSetting.
+Update an existing configuration setting by calling `setConfigurationSetting`.
 ```Java
 ConfigurationSetting setting = client.setConfigurationSetting("some_key", "some_label", "some_value");
 ConfigurationSetting updatedSetting = client.setConfigurationSetting("some_key", "some_label", "new_value");
 ```
-For coditional request,
+For conditional request,
 ```Java
 Response<ConfigurationSetting> settingResponse = client.setConfigurationSettingWithResponse(setting, true, Context.NONE);
 ```

 ### Delete a Configuration Setting

-Delete an existing Configuration Setting by calling deleteConfigurationSetting.
+Delete an existing configuration setting by calling `deleteConfigurationSetting`.
 ```Java
 ConfigurationSetting setting = client.setConfigurationSetting("some_key", "some_label", "some_value");
 ConfigurationSetting deletedSetting = client.deleteConfigurationSetting("some_key", "some_label");
 ```
-For coditional request,
+For conditional request,
 ```Java
 Response<ConfigurationSetting> settingResponse = client.deleteConfigurationSettingWithResponse(setting, true, Context.NONE);
 ```

 ### List Configuration Settings with Multiple Keys

-List multiple configuration settings by calling listConfigurationSettings.
+List multiple configuration settings by calling `listConfigurationSettings`.
-Pass null SettingSelector into the method If you want to fetch all configuration settings.
+Pass null `SettingSelector` into the method If you want to fetch all configuration settings.
 ```Java
 String key = "some_key";
 String key2 = "new_key";